 The University is requiring COVID-19 re-entry and mitigation testing for students, faculty and staff living, learning and working on campus for the spring 2021 semester.
-While some details and logistics are still being finalized, we wanted to provide you an update on what you can expect.

 WHY THE UNIVERSITY IS DOING THIS TESTING